 The following generic aspects are concluded for normative work:

-How to handle user consent revocation shall be specified in a generic way.
+- How to handle user consent revocation shall be specified in a generic way.
 This is to provide guideline for new use cases that need notification of revocation of user consent.

-If a service is invoked by NF service consumer directly, NF service provider subscribes UDM service which can be notified that user consent is changed.
+- If a service is invoked by NF service consumer directly, NF service provider subscribes UDM service which can be notified that user consent is changed.

-If user consent is revoked, the NF service provider halts processing of data subject to the user consent.
+- If user consent is revoked, the NF service provider halts processing of data subject to the user consent.

+- Depending on circumstances/regulations outside the scope of 3GPP, the data may have to be deleted, or quarantined, or temporarily retained.

-If there is an intermediate NF which is involved in service invocation, e.g. NWDAF, NEF, etc., the intermediate NF subscribes UDM service which can be notified that user consent is changed
+- If there is an intermediate NF which is involved in service invocation, e.g. NWDAF, NEF, etc., the intermediate NF subscribes UDM service which can be notified that user consent is changed

-If user consent is revoked, the intermediate NF halts processing of data subject to the user consent, if available.
+- If user consent is revoked, the intermediate NF halts processing of data subject to the user consent, if available.

-If user consent is revoked, the intermediate NF notifies NF service consumers to halt processing of data subject to the user consent.
+- If user consent is revoked, the intermediate NF notifies NF service consumers to halt processing of data subject to the user consent.

-Editor’s Note: How to delete data subject to the user consent is ffs.
+- Depending on circumstances/regulations outside the scope of 3GPP, the data may have to be deleted, or quarantined, or temporarily retained.

-Annex A (Informative): Observations related to regulations
+Annex A: Observations related to regulations

-NOTE: There are many regional privacy regulations.
+NOTE 1: There are many regional privacy regulations.
 In this clause specific ones like GDPR are considered for guidance only.